WebReflection/hyperHTML/DEEPDIVE.md

 ## How are HTML and Document Fragments managed

 This is "_the hard core_" bit.
-By this time, you should've understood how to hook yourself into HTML and fragments world.
+By this time, you should have understood how to hook yourself into HTML and fragments world.

 Literally check the example right before this chapter to remember that you **must not have spaces** or any other char around your fragment, being a table row, a list, or anything else, literally!